 We are always interested in supporting research in new directions.
 The video below showcases some of the research and projects we are assisting with, featuring the perspectives of PCIGR personnel and students.

-Users from academia, government, industry and non-profit organizations from across Canada and internationally are welcome.
 Our professional team provides users with high-precision, low-level isotopic and geochemical services in the following areas:

 - Project design and sample preparation, through to sample analysis and data interpretation.